stonepreston/SevenSegment/README.md

 # SevenSegment
 An Arduino library for the ATA8041AB 7-Segment display.

-To display a character, create an instance of SevenSegment:
+After importing the library, create an instance of SevenSegment:

 ```
 SevenSegment seg = SevenSegment();